-Founded in 1979, Ohio State's undergraduate actuarial science program will have its 40th anniversary this year.
-Over almost 40 years of time, the program has produced hundreds of actuaries for insurance and actuarial consulting business.
+Founded in 1979, the program has produced hundreds of actuaries for insurance and actuarial consulting business.
 It has grown from a small program into a nationally recognized program with more than 360 students, making it one of the largest and the best actuarial programs in the country.

 The Actuarial Science Major